nardi/preparejs/README.md

 code inside these scripts will still be transmitted to the client, so make sure that it doesn't contain any sensitive information.

+Another way to construct your pages is by using .html.js files.
+These are JavaScript files that are executed in a similar environment, but let you start with a blank slate. window.document is an empty document, so you can build your document in anyway you want.
+Here's an example of a script that serves a .js.html file indirectly:

+    response.hold();
+    require('fs').readFile('someFile.js.html', 'utf8', function(err, html) {
+        document.write(html);
+        response.release();
+    });

+This is (apart from having a different request/response object and being slower) equivalent to visiting the .js.html file directly.
+By default, at the end of the script (if the response is not held up), the current document is sent to the client.
+You also have full access to the response object though, so you can decide to send something else and close the connection yourself using response.end().

 Planned additions:
  - Client-side require, mimicking node's version
  - Similarly, an easy way to use client/server modules
  - Express-like additions to the request object (maybe even further integration?)
  - Ease of use (installation and basic usage should be as simple as possible, to make it worth using :P)

+Known bugs:
+ - require does not work correctly in local modules (need a replacement that can fall back to the prepare node_modules).